 Long before there were power tools, carpenters and woodworkers used hand planers to smooth out their wood.
 Now if you were to Google hand planers, you would see a lot of hand planer reviews that might discourage you from using one.
 However, the truth is that hand planers are still an important tool to keep in your toolbox.
 There are many different types of planers on the market, so we do our best to break it down for you so you can find the best planer for the job.

 - Inexpensive – You may be able to save money by shopping for a hand planer at a flea market or a garage sale.
 Many people think that the hand planers are too old to use, but this is not the case and why spend a huge amount of money when you might be able to find an older one?
-Buying one might cut costs and sometimes there’s a job that require the use of a hand planer.
+Buying one might cut costs and sometimes there’s a job that requires the use of a hand planer.

-- Shaving Wood – Not even an electric planer can shave wood the way that a hand planer can, this is why carpenters and other wood working professionals still use hand planers.
+- Shaving Wood – Not even an electric planer can shave wood the way that a hand planer can, this is why carpenters and other woodworking professionals still use hand planers.
 For the finest smoothing action no electric planer is useful since they have a minimum thickness that they can plane.

-Read Hand Our Planer Reviews:
+Read Our Hand Planer Reviews:

-Why Not Use a Hand Planer?
+Why Not Use an Electric Hand Planer?

 Once there were planers of all kinds with different angles and for different uses.
 Now jointers, routers, sanders etc have all decommissioned their use.
 Nevertheless, having a basic hand planer in your arsenal is critical even today.
 These tiny things are helpful even today for those who are really into finishing off craft and hobby works with finesse and the utmost quality.
 Carpenters use it to get the thinnest shave possible, to smoothen out edges and remove that one or two wood strands sticking out.

-Yes progress has made a lot of things obsolete these days, but nothing can really replace the way a hand planer can shave wood.
+Yes, progress has made a lot of things obsolete these days, but nothing can really replace the way a hand planer can shave wood.
 Just remember before you spend a lot of money buying a new hand planer, you really should read our reviews and check amazon.com to see if you can pick up a hand planer for a reasonable price.
 And if you can’t find one in your limited budget then check in flea markets for second hand or passed down hand planers.
 These tiny instruments never go bad and a little maintenance can revive an otherwise outdated and blunt instrument.